ethereum/EIPs/EIPS/eip-X.md

 ## Motivation

-Quantum supremacy[1] "is the goal of demonstrating that a programmable quantum computer can solve a problem that no classical computer can solve in any feasible amount of time".
+Quantum supremacy[1] would be a demonstration of a quantum computer solving a problem that would take a classical computer an infeasible amount of time to solve.
 Previous attempts have been made to demonstrate quantum supremacy, e.g. Kim[2], Arute[3] and Morvan[4], but they have been refuted or at least claimed to have no practical benefit, e.g. Begusic and Chan[5], Pednault[6], and a quote from Sebastian Weidt (The Telegraph, "Supercomputer makes calculations in blink of an eye that take rivals 47 years", 2023).